ruuda/hanson/docs/development.md

     overmind start

 By default Flask listens on `localhost:5000`.
+However, the database does not contain any users or interesting data.
+To fill it with two dummy users and a few demo markets, use the dummy data script:

+    hanson/util/dummy_data.py

+After this you can log in as `henk` or `piet`.

 [procfile]: https://ddollar.github.io/foreman/#PROCFILE
 [overmind]: https://github.com/DarthSim/overmind